caglartunc/Oyku_Personal_page/Research1.md

 May 2017.

 ## Research in Progress
-* **Arkan, O.**, Nagpal, M., Scharding, T. & Warren, D. E., Don’t Just Trust Your Gut: The Importance of Normative Deliberation to Ethical Decision-Making at Work, submitted to Journal of Business Ethics.
 * Alzola, M. & **Arkan, O.**, Whistleblowing in the Catholic Church: The Role of Wrongdoing Characteristics and Ethical Climate, selected as one of the papers awarded the Taking Responsibility Initiative grant from the Fordham University, target journal Business Ethics